krane/krane/docs/deployment-configuration.md

 }
 ```

-In the above configuration, multiple ports are exposed from the host to the container but only port **8080** will be used to load balance incoming traffic - Mongo (27017), Kafka (9200), and its own rest API (8080).
+In the above configuration, multiple ports are exposed from the host to the container but only port **8080** will be used to load balance incoming traffic.

 ## env